tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 ## 0. Video & HW

 - The video for this lecture, which walks through the notes and adds many details, is here --> [Essential Skills - Part III (15:53)](https://video.rit.edu/Watch/430-essential-skills-3)
-- ***You may have gotten away with watching the preious 2 videos, but you will probably need to watch this one!***
+- ***You may have gotten away with watching the previous 2 videos, but you will probably need to watch this one!***
 - See the HW assignment at the bottom of the page (Part IV.)

 <hr>